What is Breast Reconstruction?

 Breast cancer treatment requires partial or complete removal of the breast (mastectomy) for many women, while others may have a breast section removed (lumpectomy).
 The procedure and overall breast cancer treatment take a tremendous toll, not just on your body, but your sense of self.
 Breast cancer survivors commonly struggle with a loss of femininity after a mastectomy or lumpectomy.
-Dr. Andrea Doyle, our board-certified female plastic surgeon, understands the psychological impact facing women after treatment for breast cancer and offers breast reconstruction to restore your confidence and feminine body shape.
+Dr. Andrea Doyle, our board-certified female plastic surgeon, understands the psychological impact facing women after treatment for breast cancer and offers breast reconstruction to restore their confidence and feminine body shape.

 If you are interested in breast reconstruction, contact the Centre for Aesthetic and Reconstructive Surgery in East Greenwich today at (401) 336-3770 to schedule your consultation.
 Dr. Doyle and our entire team at the CentreFARS serve patients in the surrounding Rhode Island areas of Providence and East Greenwich.